-I am going to admit that I didn’t understand this, but I did enjoy the rest of his TEDx talk – watch it first and then we will find out what a ‘Stick bomb’ is and what makes them jump.
+If you are thinking ‘What?’ then watch the rest of his TEDx talk to find out what a ‘Stick bomb’ is and what makes them jump.

 The ‘King of Kinetics’ is Tim Fort, an American artist who was featured on America’s Got Talent last year.
 Tim has been working on Stick Bombs for a very long time and explains what they are and how they work on his website